Recovery is the process of returning an individual muscle to its pre exercise state. There are many ways to speed up recovery due to sport injury.

 Ultrasound therapy uses high energy sound waves, that helps reduce swelling, chronic inflammation and promote the healing process of fracture bone as it stimulate the flow of the blood in the affected area.

 Hot and cold immersion therapy uses alternation of warm water and cold water to reduce swelling of the surrounding affected areas or assist with the recovery from exercise and enhance the recovery of the muscle as the levels of blood lactate concentration is being reduced.
 As warm water dilation the blood vessels allowing the blood flow through the affected area, which able to deliver vitamins, blood cells and nutrients to help heal the affected area.
 Following by using the cold water which causes the narrowing of the blood vessels which decrease the blood flowing through the affected area reduce inflammation and pain as it limits the blood flowing and lymph fluids to the affected area.
 However avoid using this therapy during the acute inflammation stage which lasts for about 72 hours.

 Rehabilitation programme progressively introducing the affected area with exercises and movement to help the affected area return to its normal function.
 This will help to mobilize the affected area as soon as possible and enhance the recovery process.

-With the different methods and treatments, they are able to enhance the recovery process of the affected area.
+With the different methods and treatments, we are able to enhance and speed up the recovery process of the affected area.